 If a fire is detected or the fire alarm sounds, evacuate the area.
 Isolate the fire by closing doors as you leave.
 Do not attempt to extinguish fires if the fire is larger than the fire extinguisher.
 Activate the nearest fire alarm if it has not already been activated.
-Report the fire to the Department of Campus Safety.
+Report the fire to the Department of Campus Safety and Security.

 Upon hearing a fire alarm, evacuate the building by stairs and exits.
 Do not use elevators.
 Once outside the building, report to your primary staging area to receive further direction from public safety officials.
-Do not reenter the building until expressly advised that it is safe to do so by Campus Safety Officials.
+Do not reenter the building until expressly advised that it is safe to do so by Campus Safety and Security officials.

-Any fire that was quickly extinguished or any evidence of recent fires must be reported immediately to Residence Life Officials or Campus Safety Officials who will document the incident as required.
+Any fire that was quickly extinguished or any evidence of recent fires must be reported immediately to Residence Life Officials or Campus Safety and Security officials who will document the incident as required.